Michael Lee, Director

 Frequently asked Questions

 Do I need Flood Insurance?
-Flood Insurance Information The County recommends contacting your flood insurance provider to get their requirements.
+Go to the National Flood Insurance Program website for more information.
+The County recommends contacting your flood insurance provider to get their requirements.

 Will I need an elevation certificate to build on my property?
 In Flood Zone "B", "C" & "X" an elevation certificate is not required.